African American–Jewish relations: Black Hebrew Israelites

-Black Hebrew Israelites are groups of people mostly of Black American ancestry mainly situated in the Americas who claim to be the descendants of the ancient Israelites.
+Black Hebrew Israelites are groups of people mostly of Black American ancestry mainly situated in the Americas who claim that they are the descendants of the ancient Israelites.
 To varying degrees, Black Hebrews adhere to the religious beliefs and practices of both mainstream Judaism and mainstream Christianity, but they get most of their doctrines from Christian resources.
 They are generally not accepted as Jews by Orthodox, Conservative or Reform Jews, nor are they accepted as Jews by the wider Jewish community, due to their degree of divergence from mainstream Judaism, and their frequent expressions of hostility towards traditionally recognized Jews.

-Many Black Hebrews consider themselves—and not Jews—to be the only authentic descendants of the ancient Israelites, claiming Jews are simply imposters.
+Many Black Hebrews consider themselves the only authentic descendants of the ancient Israelites, claiming that Jews are simply imposters.
 Some groups identify themselves as Hebrew Israelites, other groups identify themselves as Black Hebrews, and other groups identify themselves as Jews.
 Dozens of Black Hebrew groups were founded in the United States during the late 19th and early 20th centuries.